 Common symptoms of cauda equina syndrome include:

 - Severe pain in lower back, buttocks, pelvic area, thighs, and legs

 - Loss of sexual function

 If there is any chance a person may be experiencing cauda equina syndrome, that person should seek medical attention immediately.
-Because the risk of paralysis is significant, the patient must do everything possible to avoid a misdiagnosis.
-Sometimes, however, even when a patient fully discloses all symptoms, doctors fail to diagnose cauda equina or they fail to order necessary tests.
-In these situations, the patient may have a medical malpractice case.
+Because the risk of paralysis and other complications is significant, doctors and hospitals must must do everything possible to avoid a misdiagnosis and properly diagnose the condition.
+Radiology testing, like a CT scan or MRI, should be used to confirm a diagnosis.
+If cauda equina syndrome is diagnosed, urgent surgery is required.

 If you would like more information about your rights in a medical malpractice case, you can order our FREE book "The Ultimate Michigan Medical Malpractice Handbook" by clicking on the book title.
 We will send it out immediately along with other important information.

 If you or a loved one has suffered from cauda equina and believe you were not adequately cared for by medical professionals, you may be able to file a lawsuit to recover compensation.
 There are strict time deadlines for filing medical malpractice lawsuits so it is important that you call us immediately to get started on your case.